Thesis title: Experimental Encounters with (and against) the EcoGothic

 Fiction Editor, Epilogue Magazine (2019–)

 My doctoral research on the 'ecoGothic' brings together contemporary Gothic fiction with recent work in the environmental humanities on climate collapse, deep time, and extractivism.
-The thesis considers the capacities of the twenty-first-century novel to address environmental crises, using the Gothic's preoccupations with history, inheritance, and resurgent temporalities to explore the historical and political dimensions of collapse.
+The thesis considers the capacities of the twenty-first-century novel form to engage with environmental crises, using the Gothic's preoccupations with history, inheritance, and resurgent temporalities to foreground the historical and political dimensions of collapse.
 Authors include Jeff VanderMeer, Alexis Wright, and K-Ming Chang.

-Current research interests20th- and 21st-century fiction, ecocriticism, climate collapse, non-linear temporality, resistance narratives, the EcoGothic
+Current research interests20th- and 21st-century fiction, ecocriticism, narrative form, temporality, resistance narratives, queer ecology

-September 2022 – (Upcoming) Presenting paper 'Queer Ecology and Environmental Time in K-Ming Chang's Bestiary'.
+September 2022 – Presented paper 'Queer Ecology and Evolutionary Time in K-Ming Chang's Bestiary'.
 ASLE-UKI Biennial Conference, Northumbria University, Newcastle upon Tyne, 6–8 September 2022.